codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Laying-out-your-CSS-rules-ad83.md

 The second option is recommended, simply because it is more readable.

-It is acceptable to put a css rule on one line only when there is only one property in it, like this :
+It is acceptable to put a CSS rule on one line only when there is only one property in it, like this :

 ```css
 .left { text-align:left; }